jackocnr/intl-tel-input/README.md

 Type: `Array` Default: `["us", "gb"]`
 Specify the countries to appear at the top of the list.

+**separateDialCode**
+Type: `Boolean` Default: `false`
+Display the country dial code next to the selected flag so it's not part of the typed number.

 **utilsScript**
 Type: `String` Default: `""` Example: `"build/js/utils.js"`
 Enable formatting/validation etc. by specifying the path to the included utils.js script (also available from [cdnjs.com](https://cdnjs.com/libraries/intl-tel-input)), which is fetched only when the page has finished loading (on window.load) to prevent blocking.
 When instantiating the plugin, we return a [deferred object](https://api.jquery.com/category/deferred-object/), so you can use `.done(callback)` to know when initialisation requests like this have finished.
 See [Utilities Script](#utilities-script) for more information. _Note that if you're lazy loading the plugin script itself (intlTelInput.js) this will not work and you will need to use the `loadUtils` method instead._